Our Pathbreaking Work and Tradition of Service

 - Our more than 300 faculty and 2,000 staff members work in many settings within the Medical School and UMass Memorial Health Care, the public sector, and the community at large.

-Chairman, Dept. of Psychiatry
+Professor and Interim Chairman, Department of Psychiatry

 Latest Psychiatry Department News